svnty/homosexuality-simulator/README.md

 ### Scenario One

 To be a homosexual, an individual had to be recessive in all genes respective for their gender related to same-sex attraction (4 for males, 3 for females).
-An individual who was recessive in all genes had a 100% chance of being a homosexual, an indivudal who was either homozygous or homozygous dominant at any place in the genome was not a homosexual.
+An individual who was recessive in all genes had a 100% chance of being a homosexual, an individual who was either heterozygous or homozygous dominant at any location in the genome was not a homosexual.

 ### Scenario Two